QuantEcon/lecture-julia.myst/lectures/introduction_dynamics/wealth_dynamics.md

 @btime simulate_panel!(N, T, $p);
 ```

-All of that work led to only a modest speedup of less than a factor of 2.
+All of that work led to only a modest speedup of less than a factor of 50% on most systems.

-The allocations decrease more substantially (e.g., a factor of 4) but that does not seem to be the key bottleneck for these functions.
+The allocations decrease more substantially (e.g., a factor of 4) but that does not seem to be the key bottleneck.

 This is a common result of micro-optimizations - a lot of work with very little gain.
 Don't optimize code unless you can justify the benefits in hours of work leading to only modest speedups.